 While studying Philosophy at the University of Texas in Austin, Anderson took part in a playwriting class alongside future collaborator and actor Owen Wilson with whom he became close friends.
 This was to be a friendship that would help start Anderson’s career.
 It was also at University that Anderson discovered his love for European cinema and the French New Wave, an interest that is clearly a huge influence in Anderson’s directing style and one of the many characteristics that define him as an auteur.

-Although Anderson’s films share common themes, there is no singular outstanding genre, but rather a mix of drama, fantasy, romance, adventure and comedy.
+Although Anderson’s films share common themes, there is no singular outstanding genre, but rather a mix of drama, fantasy, romance, adventure, and comedy.

 This is perhaps because, although Anderson is a director, his focus is on writing and storytelling and his films do not generally follow the conventions of Hollywood screenwriting.

 This is where we see a lot of Wes Anderson’s personality and main influences.
-Most of his films centre around families, more importantly, dysfunctional families.
+Most of his films center around families, more importantly, dysfunctional families.
 Anderson’s films focus primarily on the idea of parenthood and generally a lack of suitable parental figures.
 For example, The Royal Tenenbaums, The Life Aquatic, and The Darjeeling Limited have narratives driven by the idea of ‘being a parent’.
 Each of them relates to an absent parent through childhood or, in the case of The Darjeeling Limited, the lack of parental support even into adulthood.
-Likewise, even Anderson’s animated take on Fantastic Mr Fox questions the protagonist’s suitability to be a parent.
+Likewise, even Anderson’s animated take on Fantastic Mr. Fox questions the protagonist’s suitability to be a parent.

-If parents themselves are not involved, then there has always been a father-figure, such as Bill Murray’s character in Rushmore or Ralph Fiennes in The Grand Budapest Hotel.
+If parents themselves are not involved, then there has always been a father figure, such as Bill Murray’s character in Rushmore or Ralph Fiennes in The Grand Budapest Hotel.
 In these instances, we see our protagonists take advice and support from someone who attempts to look out for them.

 With parenthood being the key driving theme, most of Anderson’s other themes then derive from this.
-Therefore his films often highlight the importance of friends, family, love and death.
+Therefore his films often highlight the importance of friends, family, love, and death.
 Many areas of his films revolve around friendship and the bonds we make with one another.
 However, quite often this friendship is the catalyst for romance.
-This can be seen in Rushmore, The Royal Tenenbaums, Moonrise Kingdom and The Grand Budapest Hotel, though romance itself is also present in all of his films.
+This can be seen in Rushmore, The Royal Tenenbaums, Moonrise Kingdom, and The Grand Budapest Hotel, though romance itself is also present in all of his films.

 There is nowhere more evident of Anderson’s personal stamp than in his Mise-En-Shot.
-His visual style combined with his camera choices create a signature that is so apparent that others have parodied it across the world.
+His visual style combined with his camera choices creates a signature that is so apparent that others have parodied it across the world.

-For example, Anderson is known for using slow motion shots within his films, most notably during the final shot.
+For example, Anderson is known for using slow-motion shots within his films, most notably during the final shot.

 Colour is also important in Anderson’s films and can be used as an identifier of his films.
-Particularly his use of yellow font for his titles, not only on the box-art but also during the films.
+Particularly his use of the yellow font for his titles, not only on the box-art but also during the films.

 His visual style can also be seen in his short films and adverts that he has directed alongside Roman Coppola, which highlight his interest in French cinema.

-Over the years, Anderson has collected together a huge ensemble of famous actors and as with many people considered an auteur, we generally see a recurring set of cast members, such as Bill Murray, Jason Schwartzman, Owen Wilson, Anjelica Huston, Jeff Goldblum and Willem Dafoe as well as others.
+Over the years, Anderson has collected together a huge ensemble of famous actors and as with many people considered an auteur, we generally see a recurring set of cast members, such as Bill Murray, Jason Schwartzman, Owen Wilson, Anjelica Huston, Jeff Goldblum, and Willem Dafoe as well as others.
 Having such a large number of people who are accustomed to your directing style and writing allows Anderson to have a great deal of control over his work.